Stanhope Primary School Logo

 Today 13 pupils from KS2 competed at Vertu Honda Arena, Newcastle in the South Tyneside H4H qualifiers.

-Our team 1 topped their morning group winning all 5 games convincingly, while team 2 also qualified finishing the group stages in 2nd place with 2 wins, 1 draw and 2 losses.
+Our team 1 topped their morning group winning all 5 games convincingly, while team 2 also qualified finishing the group stages in 2nd place with 3 wins and 2 losses.

 Team 1 advance to the knockout stages and faced Team 2 sadly.
-Team 1 won 4-0 to advance to the final 4 teams who will face off on Finals Night!!
+Team 1 won 2-0 to advance to the final 8 teams, however they unfortunately lost to Harton 1 on a penalty shoot out.

 Mr Rogers